Skip to main content

 Series — Box: 1

-Scope and Contents Mira wrote poetry on a wide variety of topics including tributes to individual family members and personal friends as well as special occasions associated with them, memorials to the deceased including two of her children who died within a week of one another, and love and friendship between herself and female friends.The major theme prevailing in her poetry is one of freedom for all oppressed peoples - enslaved people, women, American Indians and Jewish people.
+Scope and Contents Mira wrote poetry on a wide variety of topics including tributes to individual family members and personal friends as well as special occasions associated with them, memorials to the deceased including two of her children who died within a week of one another, and love and friendship between herself and female friends.The major theme prevailing in her poetry is one of freedom for all oppressed peoples - enslaved people, women, Native Americans and Jewish people.
 The poems include...

 Dates: 1821 - 1858